 As you would expect, one mission type is the all-too-familiar time trial, which the developers have spiced up by turning your orb into a bomb (complete with a sizzling fuse).
 The aim is to reach the bottom of the track and blow up a castle before the fuse burns up, and you can share you best times online with other players for bragging rights.

 As a long-time Super Monkey Ball junkie, this was easily one of my favourite types of missions, and trying to snag the gold medal always felt rewarding thanks to thoughtful designs of the tracks.
-Plus, the hysterical shrieks and squeals as you plow through the spectators lining the track’s edges also become something of a guilty pleasure later on.
+Plus, the hysterical shrieks and squeals as you plow through the spectators lining the track’s edges also become something of a guilty pleasure the more you play.
 The game also offers more traditional, competitive racing where you can simultaneously challenge the AI for the finish line in solo mode, or race against other players online.

 He protec, but he also attac